silvasouzaadriano/rocketseatbootcamp8/docs/README.md

               - First screen, choose: to check syntax, find problems and enforce code style
               - Second screen, choose: JavaScript modules (import/export) if the sucrase is installed or CommonJS (require,exports), if not
               - Third screen, choose None of these
-              - Forth screen
-              - Fifth screen, unmark Browser (press tab space) and choose Node (press tabe space)
+              - Forth screen, unmark Browser (press tab space) and choose Node (press tabe space)
-              - Sixth screen, choose: Use a popular style guide
+              - Fifth screen, choose: Use a popular style guide
               - Seventh screen, choose: Airbnb
               - Eighth screen, choose: JavaScript
               - Ninth screen, inform Yes to install Airbnb plugins and dependencies